Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Related Work

 Leveraging the robust visual representations of DINO series~\cite{Caron2021DINO,Oquab2024DINO-v2,Simeoni2025DINO-v3}, researchers have developed several unsupervised segmentation methods.
+STEGO~\cite{hamilton2022unsupervised} distills dense feature correspondences into high-quality discrete semantic labels.
 TokenCut~\cite{Wang2023TokenCut} constructs a fully connected graph based on image features and segments salient objects using the Normalized Cut algorithm~\cite{Shi2000NCuts}.
 CutLER~\cite{Wang2023CutLER, Wang2024VCutLER} extends this idea by discovering multiple objects from self-supervised features, enabling zero-shot unsupervised localization.
 Meanwhile, SAM series~\cite{Kirillov2023SAM, Ravi2024sam2} demonstrates remarkable category-agnostic segmentation capability.
 Subsequently, improved SAM-based methods, such as E-SAM~\cite{Zhang2025E-SAM} and OmniSAM~\cite{Zhong2025OmniSAM}, have enhanced segmentation completeness and accuracy to varying degrees.
 However, the ``structure without semantics'' property prevents them from independently solving OVSS, highlighting the necessity of collaborating with CLIP.

-\subsection{Multi-model collaborative methods.}
+\subsection{Multi-model collaborative methods}

 Firstly, some approaches attempt to support segmentation by constructing external data assistance, such as ReCo~\cite{Shin2022ReCo}, OVDiff~\cite{Karazija2025OVDiff}, FOSSIL~\cite{Barsellotti2024aFOSSIL}, and FreeDA~\cite{Barsellotti2024bFreeDA}.
 However, these methods need large-scale retrieval and offline generation~\cite{Rombach2022LDM}, which introduces substantial computational overhead and pipeline complexity.
-Other approaches focus on aligning features across models by employing learnable parameters~\cite{Barsellotti2025Talk2DINO, Wysoczanska2025CLIPDINOiser}.
+Other approaches focus on aligning features across models by employing learnable parameters~\cite{Barsellotti2025Talk2DINO, Wysoczanska2025CLIPDINOiser, Wang2025}.Recent multi-model collaborations also tackle complex instruction-following tasks; for instance, CORA~\cite{Howlader_2026_WACV} achieves reasoning segmentation by explicitly fine-tuning a CLIP-LLM-SAM pipeline.
 Although effective, introducing learnable parameters sacrifices the pure training-free flexibility.